 This multibillion-dollar infrastructure investment will attract additional private and public investments, bringing more jobs and businesses, improved community services, and housing choices to the area.

 The benefits of these once-in-a-lifetime improvements should be available to everybody.

 The cities of Portland and Tigard as well as Metro have partnered to align this major public investment in transit with our values – inclusion, equal access to opportunity, and diversity in our region.
 Building on the work of the SW Corridor Plan and Barbur Concept Plan, which identified possible station areas and models for mixed use development along the transit corridor, project partners will create an Equitable Housing Strategy to preserve and create more housing opportunities for households of all types and incomes.

 Housing for Everyone

 It’s no secret that, as Portland and the region grow, more people are having difficulty finding housing, much less a home or apartment they can afford.
 People of color and immigrants are affected the most as they are pushed farther away from desirable neighborhoods with amenities and access to transit.

-So we have an opportunity with the SW Corridor light rail line — and the accompanying investments in infrastructure, street improvements and land acquisition — to parlay them into benefits for those who have traditionally been under-served and even harmed by major transportation projects (think neighborhoods demolished to build I-5 or North Williams redevelopment efforts).
+So we have an opportunity with the SW Corridor light rail line — and the accompanying public and private investments— benefits those who have traditionally been underserved and even harmed by major transportation projects.

 At the end of a year-long process, the project team will deliver a unified, strategic approach to housing for the entire Barbur corridor, with a set of recommendations that the cities can take action on, including: